asotbz/Fuzzbin/docs/openapi-spec.md

 The provided Bearer token will be added to the revocation list, preventing it from being used again even if it hasn't expired.

-Clients should also discard their refresh token after logout.
+Also clears the httpOnly refresh token cookie.
 - `POST` `/auth/set-initial-password` — Set initial password for first-time setup
   - Set a new password for users requiring password rotation.